automuteus/automuteus/README.md

 # to use values 0,1,2, etc if you have issues
 # MONITOR = 0

+# how many seconds before players are muted after the "Imposter" or "Crewmate" text is displayed at the start
+# of the game (default is 2)
+# GAME_START_DELAY = 2

-# how many seconds before players are muted after the "Voting Results" text is displayed
+# how many seconds before players are muted after the "Voting Results" text is displayed (default is 6)
-GAME_RESUME_DELAY = 6
+# GAME_RESUME_DELAY = 6

-# how many seconds before players are unmuted after the "Who is the Imposter?" text is displayed
+# how many seconds before players are unmuted after the "Who is the Imposter?" text is displayed (default is 0)
-DISCUSS_START_DELAY = 0
+# DISCUSS_START_DELAY = 0

 DEBUG_LOGS = false # print the OCR output for debugging